Our favourite places to stay on this sleepy Cebu island.

 Pasig was once a part of Rizal province, but then shifted to the National Capital Region in the 1970s.
 Compared to the more urbanised and structured West Pasig, East Pasig somehow holds remnants of its provincial flair.

-The ‘green’ in “Green City” can be mainly found on the Eastern side, particularly at the Rainforest Adventure Experience (RAVE).
+The city’s “green” heart lies in Rainforest Adventure Experience (RAVE) Park, a 10-hectare nature hub in the Eastern side that remains a go-to for locals who want fresh air without leaving the city.
 This green patch in the city provides a gathering area for locals (and non-locals) to be with nature.

-The park is really great for families, since there are tons of activities for everyone to enjoy.
-These include swimming, walking through the garden maze, and visiting the zoo.
+The park is great for families and fitness lovers, offering swimming pools, gardens, bike trails, and a small zoo.
+In recent years, it has added more shaded picnic areas and outdoor workout spaces for locals.
 There are plenty of different animals there — I personally like the aviary the best, since it’s home to colourful peacocks.
 They have large spaces to walk around, too.

 Aside from the greenery, the East is where you can also experience a touch of history.
 Here, you’ll find the city’s old buildings: Pasig Cathedral, Plaza Rizal, and Pasig City Museum.
 Unfortunately, I haven’t been able to visit the last two just yet.
 As a local, there’s still so much for me to explore around my hometown!

 If you’re more interested in the city’s urban sprawl, there’s much for you to enjoy.
-You can check out spots like Metrowalk and Technopoint for drinking sessions and Kapitolyo for food trips.
+Check out Kapitolyo’s evolving café and bar scene, weekend food markets at Capitol Commons, and new lifestyle hubs like The Grove Retail Row and Estancia Mall.
+You can check them out for drinking sessions and food trips.
 Love starting your days with a good sweat?
 Head to the Capitol Commons for a quick jog.
 Plus, don’t miss the ever-famous Tunnel of Light that’s set up in Tiendesitas every Christmas season!

 Within Ortigas, it’s nice to know that they make an effort to make the area more liveable than the average city.
 Every Sunday, one of the major roads is closed off to cars, so people can walk and bike freely.
 Places such as the elevated walkway along Julia Vargas allow for this as well.